Traveling Exhibits

 One Day Wonder Exhibits

 One-Day Wonders are topic-based pop-up exhibitions of original materials from the State Archives of North Carolina collection.
 They are designed to visit your site for one day only.
 Archivists from the State Archives accompany the materials to set up the documents in protective cases and interact with visitors during the event.
 The display includes panels to provide context for the documents.
 The current program features materials that commemorate the 250th anniversary of the United States’ founding, bringing original records of national and state importance directly to the people of North Carolina in local communities.
-The first exhibition in this series covers the history of the state constitution.
+The exhibit features the 1776 State Constitution and Declaration of Rights, the State Constitution of 1868 and a draft of John Adams’ “Thoughts on Government”.
 There is no fee to host a One-Day Wonder.
 However, hosts must lead with publicity and programming around the event.
 These special exhibitions are most beneficial when they amplify an existing event or program, such as a local festival or commemoration.
-To host a One-Day Wonder, complete the application form below and submit it electronically, via email, to cynthia.bradley@dncr.nc.gov.
+Since One Day Wonders feature original materials from the State Archives’ collections, there are limitations on the amount of light exposure and environmental fluctuations that the materials are subjected to.
+Therefore, the exhibit will only travel once per month.
+Applications are approved on a first-come, first-serve basis.
+To host a One-Day Wonder, complete the application form below.
+Questions can be directed to becky.mcgee-lankford@dncr.nc.gov.
 Prior to approval all sites must meet preservation criteria, and a site visit will be required.